 (a) CERTIFICATE OF CITY CLERK: AMENDMENT.
 Within twenty (20) days after the petition is filed, the City Clerk shall complete a certificate as to its sufficiency, specifying, if it is insufficient, the particulars in which it is defective and shall promptly send a copy of the certificate to the petitioners' committee by certified mail, return receipt requested.
 A petition certified as insufficient for lack of the required number of valid signatures may be amended once if the petitioners' committee files a notice of intention to amend it with the City Clerk within two (2) business days after receiving a copy of the City Clerk's certificate and files a supplementary petition upon additional papers within ten (10) days after receiving a copy of such certificate.
-Such supplementary petition shall comply with the requirements of subsections (b) and (c) of Section 9.3of this Charter.
+Such supplementary petition shall comply with the requirements of Sections 9.3 (b) and (c) of this Charter.
 Within five (5) days after it is filed, the City Clerk shall complete a certificate as to the sufficiency of the petitions as amended and promptly send a copy of such certificate to the petitioners' committee by certified mail, return receipt requested, as in the case of an original petition.
 If a petition is certified to be insufficient and no timely amended petition is filed, or if an amended petition is certified to be insufficient, no further action shall be had thereon and such determination shall be deemed the final determination.

 (b) JUDICIAL REVIEW; NEW PETITION.
 A final determination as to the sufficiency of a petition shall be subject to judicial review, instituted in the manner provided by law.
 A final determination of insufficiency, even if sustained upon judicial review, shall not prejudice the filing of a new petition for the same purpose, subject to provisions of Section 9.4 (b) of this Charter.